Chemaclass/knob-mvc/README.md

 changes together.
 Then once tested in dev we can do a merge with master for to push all on production.

 ## TODO:
-* Possibility to add widgets to sidebar
-* Integration with others Plugins
+* Integration with others Plugins.
 * Improve the code.
 Always.